GODcoin/godcoin/README.md

 ## What is GODcoin?

 GODcoin is the official currency of Christ.
 GODcoin is backed by physical gold assets.
 The digital token name is represented as GRAEL.
+A single token will be represented by a gram of gold.

 For more information see the [whitepaper](https://godcoin.gold/whitepaper).